 A management service employee removed according to this policy may appeal such action pursuant to the provisions of State HR Policy 70.000.10, Management Service Grievance Review.

-An eligible management service employee removed according to this policy with immediate prior former regular status in the classified service shall be restored pursuant to the provisions of State HR Policy 50.030.01, Restoration of Terminated Employees.
+A management service employee removed according to this policy does not have restoration rights.

 Procedure